tpwidman/connect-challenge/connect-challenge-service/readme.md

 }
 ```

-# Instructions for Installation on AWS
+# Instructions for installation on AWS

 This guide assumes that the user has an AWS account and has downloaded the cli

-### AWS Cloudformation Installation
+### AWS Cloudformation installation

 1. Download Git repo `git clone [https://github.com/tpwidman/connect-challenge](https://github.com/tpwidman/connect-challenge)`
 2. Change directories into newly downloaded repository `cd connect-challenge`